 As a team, WooCommerce and WordPress make up the most popular e-commerce solution on the web.
 Together, they account for about 42% of online stores or e-commerce websites.
-Despite this popularity, WooCommerce definitely is not for everyone, and this article will discuss why and present some of the other best website builders to use as an alternative.
+Despite this popularity, WooCommerce definitely is not for everyone, and this article will discuss why and present some other website builders to use as an alternative.

 Why Use an Alternative to WooCommerce?